-- Strengthening of bridges is required A gradual escalation in depreciation funding in the - Critical renewals at the wastewater Treatment Plant. - Escalated wastewater renewal need Financial provision for stormwater sump renewals in years 1-10 with escalated period of renewals in the 11-30 year - An LTP Amendment in 2023 outlines the growth wastewater response in detail which involves a multi year investment of \$230m.- adjustments have been made in the 2024 LTP to the pace of this programme. - A circa \$800m transport recovery programme from Cyclone Gabrielle
+- Strengthening of bridges is required A gradual escalation in depreciation funding in the as assets age and are increasingly wastewater activity. used by heavier trucks. • Critical renewals at the wastewater Treatment Plant. - Escalated wastewater renewal need Financial provision for stormwater sump renewals in years identified after a period of 1-10 with escalated period of renewals in the 11-30 year investigation - particularly trunk period - mains and Wastewater Treatment Plant Renewal cycle for stormwater starts - An LTP Amendment in 2023 outlines the growth wastewater response in detail which involves a multi year investment of \$230m.- adjustments have been made in the 2024 LTP to the pace of this programme. - The need for new growth • A circa \$800m transport recovery programme from Cyclone infrastructure investment Gabrielle (particularly wastewater) - Cyclone Gabrielle in about 10 years